groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-06-29-lock-watermark-in-word-documents-groupdocs.watermark-for-.net-18.6/index.md

 url: /2018/06/29/lock-watermark-in-word-documents-groupdocs.watermark-for-.net-18.6/
 author: 'Usman Aziz'
 summary: ''
-tags: ['.NET Watermarking API', 'C# Watermarking API', 'Document Watermarking', 'lock watermark in word', 'lock watermark in word document', 'Watermark', 'watermarking', 'Watermarking API for .NET']
+tags: ['.NET Watermarking API', 'C# Watermarking API', 'Document Watermarking', 'lock watermark in word', 'lock watermark in word document', 'Watermark', 'watermarking', 'Watermarking API for .NET', 'GroupDocs.Watermark for .NET', 'GroupDocs.Watermark for .NET Release']
-categories: ['GroupDocs.Watermark for .NET', 'GroupDocs.Watermark for .NET Release', 'GroupDocs.Watermark Product Family']
+categories: ['GroupDocs.Watermark Product Family']
 ---

 [![GroupDocs Watermark for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2017/05/GroupDocs-Watermark-for-.NET_.png)](https://products.groupdocs.com/watermark/net)[GroupDocs.Watermark for .NET](https://products.groupdocs.com/watermark/net) **18.6** has been released and it is available for download.
 The latest version has come with the feature of locking watermarks in **Word documents**.
 Furthermore, it also provides the ability to protect/unprotect the Word documents.
 Please continue to read more about the features added in version 18.6.